vuejs/docs/src/guide/essentials/watchers.md

 </div>

-This works in versions before 3.5.
-In addition, `onCleanup` passed via function argument is bound to the watcher instance so it is not subject to the synchronous constraint of `onWatcherCleanup`.
+`onCleanup` passed via function argument is bound to the watcher instance so it is not subject to the synchronous constraint of `onWatcherCleanup`.

 ## Callback Flush Timing {#callback-flush-timing}